Godspower-Eze/30DaysOfSolidity/Day_2_Voting/README.md

 The `owner` variable that was declared above is assigned the value `msg.sender`.

-`msg` is an object with a number of attributes in every smart contract and `sender` is one them. `msg.sender` returns the address of the caller of a smart contract.
+`msg` is an object with a number of attributes in every smart contract and `sender` is one of them. `msg.sender` returns the address of the caller of a smart contract.

-In the case of `constructor`, the deployer is the caller so the `owner` is set to the address of the user that deployed the smart contract.
-Remember above where we mentioned the controller.
-The person who deploys the smart contract is the controller.
+In the case of `constructor`, the deployer of the contract is the caller.
+The `owner` is set to the address of the user that deployed the smart contract.
+Remember above where we mentioned the *controller*.
+The person who deploys the smart contract is the *controller*.

-## `uint public candidateCount = 0;`
+## `uint public candidateCount;`

-This sets the value of the number of electoral candidates.
+This defines holds the number of electoral candidates.

-As we talked about in `Day 1`, `uint` is the unsigned integer type, `public` is the visibility modifier that exposes the variable by providing a getter function;
+As we talked about in `Day 1`, `uint` is the *unsigned integer* type, `public` is the visibility modifier that exposes the variable by providing a getter function;
 in this case `candidateCount()`.
-And, `candidateCount` the variable name set to `0`.
+And, `candidateCount` the variable name is set to the default value of the `uint` type which is `0`.

-## `uint public votersCount = 0;`
+## `uint public votersCount;`

-This is the same as `uint public candidateCount = 0;` above
+This is the same as `uint public candidateCount;` above and this stores the number of voters.

 ## `struct Voters { uint id; string name; bool voted;}`

 A `struct` is a data type that groups together related data.
 It's like a database record.

 This is a `struct` called `Voters` that stores information of potential voters.
-Check `Day 1` for more on `struct`
+Check `Day 1` for more on `struct`.

 ## `struct Candidate{uint id; string name;}`

-A `struct` that stores the informations of electoral candidates.
+A `struct` that stores the informations of candidates.

 ## `mapping(address => Candidate) public candidates;`

 A `mapping` is like a hash-table or dictionary that stores data in a key-value pair format.
-In this case, the type of the key would an `address` type and the type of the value would be the `struct` called `Candidate` created above.
+In this case, the type of the key would an `address` type and the type of the value would be the `struct` type `Candidate` explained above.

 You can't get all the key-value pairs of `mapping` at once rather you use the key to get specific value.
 Also, you can't get the length of a mapping